 The most romantic of all the ballroom styles, the Viennese Waltz originated in Vienna, Austria.
-It’s fast, whirling moments make it a portrait of elegance as dancers move gracefully down the floor.
+It’s fast, whirling movements make it the picture of elegance as dancers move gracefully across the floor.
 While commonly danced in competition to the music style of Johann Strauss, some of the most famous love ballads such as Whitney Houston’s “I Will Always Love You” are Viennese Waltzes.

 This fast-paced, ballroom dance features hops, skips, and runs down the floor without ever leaving a dance hold.
 While most commonly done for show or competition, the Quickstep is a great dance for exercise and agility.
 Famous songs include Bobby Darin's “I’m Sittin’ On Top Of The World” and Nat King Cole's “Let’s Face The Music And Dance”.

-Originally called the triple mambo, the Cha Cha first became popular in the 1950s.
-This fun, carefree dance is still one of the most popular latin dances with its “two-three cha-cha-cha”.
-Cha Cha can be danced to a variety of music.
-From Santana to Michael Jackson, the Cha Cha is a very versatile style.
+Originally called the Triple Mambo, the Cha Cha first became popular in the 1950s.
+This fun, carefree dance is still one of the most popular Latin dances today.
+With its characteristic “two-three cha-cha-cha” rhythm, the Cha Cha can be danced to a variety of music from Santana to Michael Jackson and everything in between.

-Often referred to as “the kitchen dance”, as it takes up so little room you can dance it in your kitchen, the rumba is the ultimate slow dance.
-Famous for its latin hip movements, called Cuban Motion, its idealized for its romantic look and feel.
-The rumba is the perfect slow dance that everyone can enjoy.
+Often referred to as “the kitchen dance”, as it takes up so little room you can dance it in your kitchen, the Rumba is the ultimate slow dance.
+Famous for its Latin hip movements, called Cuban Motion, its idealized for its romantic look and feel.
+The Rumba is the perfect slow dance everyone can enjoy.
 Examples of Rumba songs include “Besame Mucho” and “Can’t Take My Eyes Off Of You”.

-Known for its face-paced tempo and spins, this quintessential latin dance is often seen at clubs, family parties, and anytime there is latin music.
-As Salsa differs in style across the world (ie. LA style, mambo, Cumbia) we stay up-to-date on the differing trends so that no matter where you go, you can dance.
+Known for its face-paced tempo and spins, this quintessential Latin dance is often seen at clubs, family parties, and anytime there is Latin music.
+As Salsa differs in style across the world (i.e., LA style, Mambo, Cumbia) we stay up-to-date on differing trends so that, no matter where you go, you can dance.
 Artists like Marc Anthony and Celia Cruz have made this dance a staple.